ulsdevteam/spam-user-detection/README.md

 1) You need to copy the 'spam_trap.py', 'actual_words.csv', 'spamwords.csv','term_frequency.csv' files to your cgi-bin folder.

-2) Also create a folder 'uni' in your public directory '/var/www/html'.
+2) Also create a folder `uni` in your public directory `/var/www/html`.
 Setting the access for this folder to 777.

 3) Change the 'Timeout value to 400' in your web server conf file.

-4) Now go to your python3.6 location, make sure the location is '/usr/local/bin/python3.6' or you can also have it any location and change the 'spam_trap.py' script to start with the 'shebang' of the desired location , there will be a pip file out here.
+4) Now go to your python3.6 location, the location should be `/usr/local/bin/python3.6` or you can also have it any other location and change the `spam_trap.py` script to start with the `shebang` of the desired location , in the bin there will be a pip file out here.
 You would need to run the following commands to install the dependencies for this project.

 ```bash
 $ pip install numpy